Munk199x/E-Comm-SMS/README.md

-Finay year computing project, E-commerce site and a Stock Management system put together
+An E-commerece site accomodated with a stock management system.